 As much as family and friends may want to help their loved ones in such a situation, it can be challenging as it can put undue stress on their relationship.
-A professional relationship can be effective as the involvement is of a different quality.
-It could also be said that a therapeutic environment can offer elements that are conducive to a helpful conversation; it provides a confidential, non-judgemental and reliable professional relationship that can endure a difficult conversation.
+The fee for individuals is £70, weekly or fortnightly sessions.

 Feel free to contact me with any questions you may have about my work or to book an appointment.

 - MSc Counselling and Psychotherapy (University of Roehampton)